Lucifer21sk/Container/README.md

 ---------------------------

 First need to create Dockerfile.
 Dockerfile is a text file that contains instructions for Docker to build an image.

 <img src="7.png" width="350">
 Then we need to build an image from the Dockerfile.
-I did it using commands.
-Then create repository on Docker Hub.
+To do that.
+Create repository on Docker Hub.
 I did it using commands.
 Now that i have a Dockerfile and a repository on Docker Hub, i can build an image and push it to the repository.
 <img src="5.png" width="350">
 <img src="6.png" width="350">